 Send original completed form to the Office of Fixed Assets and Surplus Property, MSC 5704, and retain one copy for departmental files as the Releasing department.

 Department Name: The name of the department releasing the equipment for transfer, surplus, or disposal.

 Date: The date the department completes the form.

 Email and Extension: The email and telephone number for the Fixed Assets Coordinator.

 Authorized By: The department head or approving authority’s signature.

-JMU Decal Number: Number from the label affixed to the equipment that identifies asset as property of JMU.
+JMU Decal ID Number: Number from the barcode label affixed to the equipment that identifies asset as property of JMU.
 If no decal is found, please fill in as "none".

-Description: Include name of item, manufacturer, serial number, model number, and ESN (if computer equipment).
+Description: Include name of item, manufacturer, model number, serial number, and ESN (if computer equipment).
 Also, indicate if equipment is currently in working condition.

-To a Different Building: Releasing/Owning department checks the box and indicates different building and room location of equipment.
+To a Different Building (within same Dept.): Releasing/Owning department checks the box and indicates different building and room location of equipment.

-Disposal: Releasing department checks the appropriate box and follows procedures as written in section .700".
+Disposal: Releasing department checks the appropriate boxes and follows procedures as written in section .720".